A quote can look tidy on the surface and still carry a lot of risk underneath.

 Builders know what happens next.
 The client compares figures that are not really comparable, and the awkward conversation gets saved for the point when the job is already moving.

+For the full route, see estimating support for builders.
 Still at early budgeting stage?
 Use a construction calculator.

 Why this matters